 Meet the Owners!

-In 2009, Marissa moved to Jacksonville, FL with her husband, Stephen, who is an active-duty member of the United States Navy.
-Stephen and Marissa are raising two daughters, Skylar & Finnley, with their Spunky Shepard, Oscar!
-Together as new parents, they became part of the special needs community when Skylar was diagnosed with a Submucosal Cleft Palate at 2 ½ months of age.
-They quickly learned the struggles, concerns, and new life-style a parent with a child who has special needs goes through on a daily basis.
+In 2009, Marissa moved to Jacksonville, FL from the Midwest to finish her degree in Psychology and begin a career in the field of education.
+Marissa is raising two daughters, Skylar & Finnley, with their Spunky Shepard, Oscar!
+As new a parent, she became part of the special needs community when Skylar was diagnosed with a Submucosal Cleft Palate at 2 ½ months of age.
+She quickly learned the struggles, concerns, and new lifestyle a parent with a child who has special needs goes through on a daily basis.

 After many therapies, evaluations, second-opinions, and surgeries, they are very proud of their brave, smart, resilient little girl who continues to battle speech issues on a daily basis.
-While completing both her undergraduate and graduate degree, Marissa was a full-time teacher of developmental gymnastics for children ages 4 months to 12 years old.
+While completing both her undergraduate and graduate degrees, Marissa was a full-time teacher of developmental gymnastics for children ages 4 months to 12 years old.
 She had a passion for working with kids in a fun, physically challenging environment.
-All children were accepted in toher classes, but she noticed certain children, those with developmental disabilities, would often be stigmatized in that environment as being “different”.
+All children were accepted into her classes, but she noticed certain children, those with developmental disabilities, would often be stigmatized in that environment as being “different”.
 The class pace was too fast, skills progressed too quickly, and often times the children would learn more through their own driven exploration than sitting and listening to an instructor for long periods of time.

 After completing her Masters-Level degree at the University of North Florida in Special Education, Marissa began to work full-time with a wide variety of children diagnosed with Autism, at all different age levels, providing Applied Behavior Analysis (ABA) therapy.
 In the clinic, she worked diligently at the table teaching functional communication skills, hand-eye coordination, compliance with simple tasks, among numerous others.
 No matter how the day was going, the highlight was always when the child could get up and MOVE!
 Play with an exercise ball, spin in a chair, jump on the trampoline, all with big smiles and an openness to try new things.
 Teaching in this environment showed Marissa just how much a child could potentially learn through movement and play.